Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Unitary quench spectroscopy protocol

 In what follows, we apply this protocol to the 1D Fermi-Hubbard model on $L$ sites with open boundary conditions and lattice spacing equal to 1, with Hamiltonian

-where $J$ is the hopping strength, $U$ is the on-site interaction parameter (or Coulomb potential), and $n_{i,\sigma}=c_{i,\sigma}^{\dagger}c_{i,\sigma}$ is the density operator for the spin $\sigma \in \{\uparrow, \downarrow \}$ on site $i$.
+where $J$ is the hopping strength and $U$ is the on-site interaction parameter (or Coulomb potential).
 In this work, we will fix $J=1$ and $U/J=3$ unless stated otherwise.
 All energies (times) will be measured in units of $J$ ($1/J$).
 Low-energy excitations of the Fermi-Hubbard model can be generated through multiple mechanisms.
 When the total number of electrons per spin sector is conserved, electron-hole pairs can be formed.
 Charged excitations arise by either adding or removing particles with spin-up or spin-down from the ground state.
 Here, we focus on spin excitations, which are produced by flipping the spin of an electron and can be described in terms of a pair of spinons~\cite{Solyom10}.
-The ground of the 1D Fermi-Hubbard model has definite total spin and is symmetric under spin reflection, meaning that we can access their dynamical spin structure factor factor using Eq.~\eqref{eq:GF_quench}.
-Moreover, as we will show in Section~\ref{sec:classical_simulations}, for the values of the system parameters we consider here one can recover the spectroscopic features of the low-energy excitations of the Fermi-Hubbard model by applying the quench to the ground state of a free-fermion model or even to a shallow circuit approximation of the latter (see Section~\ref{sec:approx_ff}).
+Since the ground state of the 1D Fermi-Hubbard model has definite total spin and is symmetric under spin reflection, we can access its QSF using Eq.~\eqref{eq:GF_quench}.
+As we will show in Section~\ref{sec:classical_simulations} (see Fig.~\ref{fig:comparative_panel}(a-j)), the agreement between the QSF obtained from a single quench via Eq.~\eqref{eq:GF_quench} with $\theta = \pi/4$ and the exact dynamical spin structure factor is excellent.
+Therefore, in this work we have not used the double quench experiment approach described in Eqs.~\eqref{eq:double_quench_conditions} as it requires additional computational overhead.
+Furthermore, we will show in Section~\ref{sec:classical_simulations}, for the values of the system parameters we consider here one can recover the spectroscopic features of the low-energy excitations of the Fermi-Hubbard model by applying the quench to the ground state of a free-fermion model or even to a shallow circuit approximation of the latter (see Section~\ref{sec:approx_ff}).
 Both states have definite total spin and are symmetric under spin reflection, which means that Eq.~\eqref{eq:GF_quench} still holds.